inesp/inesp.github.io/_posts/2026-02-18-impact-of-a-deploy.md

 ![full-pipeline](/assets/impacts/full-pipeline.svg)

-The whole analysis runs in milliseconds.
-We cache the borders in Redis so we don't recalculate them for every single metric value.
-The cache expires after 1 hour, ensuring the system adapts to changing patterns.
+**The whole analysis runs in milliseconds.** We cache the borders in Redis so we don't recalculate them for every single metric value.
+The cache expires after 1 hour, ensuring the algorithm adapts to changing patterns.

 ## Real world examples of results